ouvtk/ctepa.au/_posts/2024-09-10-skoda-canton-audio.md

 The Canton equalizer (EQ) has 7 bands, which is way better than the typical 'treble-bass' and gives enough flexibility for customers.
 Still, a 32-band EQ would be better for me, while scary for many others.
 Also, getting access to crossover points and filter slopes would be great.

+# Possible options
+Options that I think may get car sound closer to idealistic goal:
+0. Buy another car
+1. Replace speakers, see if it better
+2. Downgrade to a regular sound setup (non-Canton), take high-level analogue signal from the head unit.
+3. Re-code head unit to output a more widely known digital output (like MOST or A2B)
+4. Take analogue high-level output from the Canton amplifier
+5. Decode digital audio signal between the head unit and the amplifier
+6. Get the digital audio signal from the amplifier's PCB between CPU and DSP.

+Because I don't know how to tackle option 3 (digital output takes precedence), for now I will focus on pursing options 1 (speakers likely has to be replaced anyway) and 5 (also digital).

 # Looking into the Amplifier
 So that's where I've started - the device name is 'Panasonic 16CH ETH Audio Amplifier', with the part number 3G0 035 466.
 From my understanding, 16CH means 16 channels, but not all of the channels are used in my setup as far as I can see.